learnedsystems/SOSDLeaderboard/leaderboard.md

 Results below are by model.
 Click on a header to sort by that measure.
 Click on an index name to open the relevant GitHub repo.

 <div id="latency-leaderboard" class = "group" style="width:135%;">
 This leaderboard displays the average lookup time for a randomly selected key in a sorted dataset of size 200M.

-**Green** names are learned indexes. **Blue** names are traditional indexes.
+<p><strong>Green</strong> names are learned indexes. <strong>Blue</strong> names are traditional indexes.</p>
 <table id="latency-table" class="sortable tables">
     <thead>
         <tr>